-What are the Cases in Russian language
+What are the Cases in the Russian language?

-Большой пёс с острыми зубами прыгает через маленькую лису – A big dog with sharp teeth jumps over a small fox (with cases)
+1. Большой пёс с острыми зубами прыгает через маленькую лису – A big dog with sharp teeth jumps over a small fox (with cases)

-Большой пёс с острые зубы прыгает через маленькая лиса – A big dog with sharp teeth jumps over a small fox (without cases)
+2. Большой пёс с острые зубы прыгает через маленькая лиса – A big dog with sharp teeth jumps over a small fox (without cases)

-How to master Russian language with cases
+How to master the Russian language with cases

-What I want to say, you don’t really need to know cases for learning Russian.
-Definitely, you should learn them step by step, little by little, and acquire naturally.
+What I want to say, is you don’t really need to know cases for learning Russian.
+Definitely, you should learn them step by step, little by little, and acquire them naturally.
 However, don’t confuse yourself, and take just a small look at the instructions until you learn and master all other parts of grammar.
 Without cases, Russian would be logical and simple, like, any Romance language.
-And you don’t need to learn Cases while you’re learning the structure of Russian language.
+And you don’t need to learn Cases while you’re learning the structure of the Russian language.
 You can speak without them and you will be understood, and you won’t be judged.
-I mean, you need to learn them but little by little, and you will master them without spending too much time on exercising.
+I mean, you need to learn them but little by little, and you will master them without spending too much time exercising.

-for that, where you will find the most detailed ways of word declension for all situations with all cases, whatever you want to say with hundreds of examples that will help you to memorize and apply it faster.
-Moreover, you will learn not only 6 cases which most of Russian teachers would you teach about, but also 5 other additional cases which will give you complete image of Russian case system.
+I strongly recommend my book Russian Cases – Made Simple for that, where you will find the most detailed ways of word declension for all situations with all cases, whatever you want to say with hundreds of examples that will help you to memorize and apply it faster.
+Moreover, you will learn not only 6 cases that most Russian teachers would teach about, but also 5 other additional cases which will give you a complete image of the Russian case system.